 Why we chose it: While the sofa features slight, squared-off lines, its king-size mattress offers plenty of room for guests to stretch out.

 “When you think of sleepers, you usually think of big and bulky,” says Kristine Renee of Design Alchemy.
 That doesn’t describe this one, even though it’s one of the longest options on this list with a king-size bed tucked inside.
-“I like how this has petite, feminine lines while still being highly functional,” adds Renee.
+“I like how this has petite, feminine lines while still being highly functional,” she adds.
 “The slimmer arms take up less space, and that sloped profile gives it a nice element of unexpected style that is current and timeless.”
 There’s also an abundance of printed fabrics to choose from, if you want your sleeper to make more of a statement.
 Looking for something even smaller?
 We also reviewed the best sleeper sofas for small spaces.

 Best Sleeper Chair: ABC Home Cobble Hill Amy Twin Sleeper Chair

 Width: 41 inches | Mattress size: Twin | Mattress: Innerspring